ellysh/key-combo-trainer/README.md

 Here are the steps to use the trainer:

-1. Place the mouse cursor on the blue point.
+1. Place the mouse cursor on the blue point and keep it there.

 2. Press the key combo from the upper-left corner of the window.

+3. If you press the combo right, you will see a new blue point and a key combo.
+If you make a mistake or move the cursor out of the blue point, you should repeat the combo from the beginning.

-3. Check how fast you are doing with the time estimation in the upper-left corner of the window.
+4. Check how fast you are doing with the time estimation in the upper-left corner of the window.

-4. Practice more to react and press combos as fast as possible.
+5. Practice more to react and press combos as fast as possible.

 ## Configuration